developer69K/StrangerThings/Career_Project_1.md

 ```
 + This is a supervised learning setting, we have the features and labels and we need to predict
 + I will use a lightgbm() model to train
-  + lightgbm is a python API for fast gradient boosting technique based on decision tree algorithm where we rank decisions efficiently based on the the training set
+  + lightgbm is a python API for fast gradient boosting based on decision tree algorithm where we rank decisions efficiently based on the information we have through features
-  + I also consider this as this has been used for many Kaggle competitions and it is based on the famous xgboost package
+  + I also consider this as this has been used for many Kaggle competitions
-+ Next step is to feature engineer, to create all the features(parameters) necessary to predict a result, The features that I can have are
++ Next step is to feature engineer, to create all the features(parameters) necessary to predict a result, The features that I can think of are
   ```
   user's total orders
   user's total items